CopperEgg/apidocs/revealmetrics/dashboards.md

 ---
 layout: default
-title: RevealMetrics - Dashboards
+title: Custom Metrics - Dashboards
 ---

 Overview
 --------
-These are the API calls for listing, creating, updating and deleting RevealMetrics Dashboards.
+These are the API calls for listing, creating, updating and deleting Custom Metrics Dashboards.

 Creating a Dashboard and populating it with Widgets